RuntimeTerror557/KisanKavach/README.md

 - **Project name:** KisanKavach — AI Trust & Verification Layer
 - **Live demo:** [https://kisan-kavach.vercel.app/](https://kisan-kavach.vercel.app/)
-- **Origin:** Built with [Bolt](https://bolt.new/) and deployed via Vercel
-- Update this section with your name/organization and contact details as appropriate.

 ## Disclaimer

 KisanKavach is a **conceptual prototype and UI/UX demonstration only**.
-It is **not connected to any real government benefits scheme, bank, land registry, satellite data provider, weather service, or blockchain network.** All farmer names, credential IDs, bank details, districts, scores, and outcomes shown are **fictional mock data** generated for demonstration purposes.
+It is **not connected to any real government benefits scheme, bank, land registry, satellite data provider or weather service.** All farmer names, credential IDs, bank details, districts, scores, and outcomes shown are **fictional mock data** generated for demonstration purposes.

 Do not use this application to make, or as a basis for making, real eligibility, fraud, or benefit-disbursement decisions.
 Do not enter real personal, financial, or government identification data into this application under any circumstances.
 This project carries **no warranty of any kind** and should not be relied upon for production, legal, financial, or governmental use without substantial further development, security review, and real data integration.